You want to be an artist?

 Who says you’re not?
 You?
 Well, so you have to convince your self that you are an artist.
 Eventually, hopefully, one day.
 When you try hard.
 When you prove it.

-Why should you be interested to become a financially struggling, pain-needed-to-create person?
+Why should you be interested in becoming a financially struggling, pain-needed-to-create person?
 That doesn’t make any sense at all.

-Don’t get me wrong: pictures as decoration is good for the heart, the eye, the concept of an atmosphere at home or at the workplace, and thus for the harmony.
+Don’t get me wrong: pictures as decoration are good for the heart, the eye, the concept of an atmosphere at home or at the workplace, and thus for harmony.
 And of course, art can be decorative too.

 Ok, art can be decorative.
 Not all decoration is art.
-The theme of inductive : deductive can be a magnifier on your idea of an artist.
+The theme of inductive : deductive can be a magnifier of your idea of an artist.
 For example:

-When you believe in deductive assumption you probably think when you don’t look, behave, talk, live the way artists usually live, look, talk, behave – you may not be an artist.
-You would tend to look, behave, talk, live like ‘them’ to become who and what they are.
+When you believe in the deductive assumption you probably think when you don’t look, behave, talk, or live the way artists usually live, look, talk, or behave – you may not be an artist.
+You would tend to look, behave, talk, and live like ‘them’ to become who and what they are.
 Should work in a deductive world.

 Don’t do that.
 Don’t re-create a lifestyle.
 Re-creation is a pattern about copy and mimicry **.
 That’s quite the opposite of art.
 I’ll share some thoughts on repetition some other time.

 So when you’re struggling with the identification of an artist, you could take a look at your ideas about that kind of person.
-And maybe it’s just a label called ‘artist’ on an old box nothing in but some faded accessory like a black barret or a red scarf from back in the days.
+And maybe it’s just a label called ‘artist’ on an old box, nothing in it but some faded accessories like a black beret or a red scarf from back in the day.

-This black barret may prohibit accepting your self as an artist bc you don’t like labels in general.
+This black beret may prohibit accepting yourself as an artist, bc you don’t like labels in general.

-This black barret may be the headgear you are longing for but don’t wear because of the labels about the black barret in particular.
+This black beret may be the headgear you are longing for but don’t wear because of the labels about the black beret in particular.

-This black barret may look like the black barret a parent, a grandparent used to wear.
+This black beret may look like the black beret a parent, a grandparent used to wear.
 You don’t want to follow in their footsteps.

-This black barret may remind you of someone you loved or admired, inspired you.
+This black beret may remind you of someone you loved or admired, or inspired you.
 Or it reminds you of your own inspiring, untamed youth.
 Makes you feel good.
 Ah, the nostalgic … but the next moment you’re sad because it’s gone.

-This black barret may maintain to be your entrance to a world you’d like to be part of and you use it as a ticket.
-Do you know what tickets are about?
+This black beret may maintain to be your entrance to a world you’d like to be part of, and you use it as a ticket.
+Do you know what the tickets are about?
 You’re a guest, an attendee.
 Not the initiator, the creator.

 You may wonder (like I did after revisiting this text): Where is the definition of ‘artist’?
 I had to remind myself by the headline this is about the desire, the longing to become an artist.
 Because right now you think you are not.

-Just for a second: Imagine you hold the one black barret in your hand that happens to be the true symbol for an artist as the essence: Would you put it on?
+Just for a second: Imagine you hold the one black beret in your hand that happens to be the true symbol for an artist as the essence: Would you put it on?
 Would you own it?
 Does it feel right to you?
 Or is there hesitation?
-What du you feel (first) think (second)?
+What do you feel (first) and think (second)?
 Ok, this sounds like the Harry Potter Sorting Hat.
 Does he speak to you?
 Are you an artist?

 shortlist: art may lead you to a certain lifestyle.
 A certain lifestyle will not lead you to art.

 * No bashing on the song picture on the wall by The Carter Family here.
-Their song is about a picture defined its appreciation through personal attachment.
+Their song is about a picture that defines its appreciation through personal attachment.

 ** the background in nature is protection, survival.